qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Force right-hand-rule
 --------------------------

 Forces polygon geometries to respect the Right-Hand-Rule, in which the area that is bounded by a polygon is to the right of the boundary.
-In particular, the exterior ring is oriented in a clockwise direction and the interior rings in a counter-clockwise direction.
+In particular, the exterior ring is oriented in a clockwise direction and any interior rings in a counter-clockwise direction.
-The algorithm consumes and produces features with polygon geometries.

 Parameters
 ..........